 - Take out Impediments to the Progress of the team

 - Facilitate scrum events as may be required

-- Help Development team adjust in an organisation where Scrum is just being adopted
+- Help the Development team adjust in an organization where Scrum is just being adopted

 Scrum Master Responsibilities to an Organisation

-- Lead and coach the company/organisation to adopt Scrum
+- Lead and coach the company/organization to adopt Scrum

-- Plan the implementation and adoption of Scrum in the company/organisation
+- Plan the implementation and adoption of Scrum in the company/organization

 - Help employees and other stakeholders fully grasp Scrum and empirical product development

 - Initiate changes that lead to increased Scrum team productivity

 - Collaborate with other scrum masters to fully activate scrum within an organization